ALPHA: Audit that Learns from Previously Hand-Audited Ballots: ALPHA and SHANGRLA

 \subsection{Setting $\eta_i$ to be an estimate of $\theta_i$}

 Since the SPRT minimizes the expected sample size to reject the null when the alternative is true, we might be able to construct an efficient test by using as the alternative an estimate of $\theta$ based on the audit data and the reported results.
-Any estimate $\eta_i$ of $\theta_i$ that does not depend on $X_k$ for $k \ge i$ preserves the (super)-martingale property under the null, and the auditor has the freedom ``change horses'' and use a different estimator at will as the sample evolves.
+Any estimate $\eta_i$ of $\theta_i$ that does not depend on $X_k$ for $k \ge i$ preserves the supermartingale property under the null, and the auditor has the freedom to ``change horses'' and use a different estimator at will as the sample evolves.
 For example, $\eta_i$ might be constant, as it is in BRAVO.
 Or it could be constant for the first 100 draws, then switch to the unbiased estimate of $\theta_i$ based on $X^{i-1}$ once $i \ge 100$.
 Or it could be a Bayes estimate of $\theta_i$ using data $X^{i-1}$ and a prior concentrated on $[\mu_0, u]$, centered at the value of $\theta$ implied by the reported results.
 (The $P$-value of the test is still a frequentist $P$-value; the estimate $\eta_i$ affects the power.)
-Or it could give $\bar{X^{i-1}}$ weight that depends on the sample variance or the standard error of the sample mean, giving it more weight when the variability is small.
-Or it could be the estimate implied by choosing $\lambda_i$ using one of the methods for selecting $\lambda_i$. described by \cite{waudby-smithRamdas21}.
+Or it could give the sample mean a weight that grows as the sample standard deviation shrinks.
+Or it could be the estimate implied by choosing $\lambda_i$ using one of the methods for selecting $\lambda_i$. described by \citet{waudby-smithRamdas21}.

-\subsubsection{Naively maximizing $\EE (T_i| X^{i-1})$ does not work.}
+\subsubsection{Naively maximizing $\EE (T_i| X^{i-1})$ does not work}

 Suppose that $\theta_i := \EE (X_i | X^{i-1}) > \mu_i$, i.e., that the alternative hypothesis is true.
 What value of $\eta_i$ maximizes $\EE (T_i | X_{i-1})$?